 - The UBC SoEL Program is designed for academic leaders with educational leadership roles and responsibilities within and across UBC’s diverse disciplinary settings (e.g., undergraduate and/or graduate degree program leadership, curriculum renewal, pedagogical leadership, program–level teaching and learning initiatives).
 May include: Program Directors, Associate Deans, Curriculum and Pedagogical Leaders, Teaching Award Winners, Tenured faculty members/Professors of Teaching, Senior Administrators and P&T Committee Personnel.

-- To apply for the 2018 UBC SoEL Program Cohort, first contact the Dean of your Faculty to express your interest to apply/be nominated.
+- To apply for the online/blended 2019 [May-August] UBC Faculty SoEL Program Cohort, first contact the Dean of your Faculty to express your interest to apply/be nominated.
 Some Faculties have internal application procedures – please check with your Dean’s Office.

-- In addition to notifying your Faculty, UBC faculty members applying for the 2018 UBC SoEL Program Cohort must submit an online application form before March 15th deadline.
+- In addition to notifying your Dean’s Office, UBC faculty members applying for the 2019 [May-August] UBC Faculty SoEL Program Cohort must submit an online application form before the deadline on March 15th, 2019.

-Please contact Professor Harry Hubball for enquiries about the 2018 UBC Faculty SoEL Program Cohort.
+Please contact Professor Harry Hubball for inquiries about the [May-August] 2019 UBC Faculty SoEL Program Cohort.

 - Begin to construct an Educational Leadership Dossier (e.g., 1-page for the following: introductory statement; philosophy statement; statement of impact; methodology employed to assess effectiveness and goals for further development).